 With the assistance of members of the general public, the District acquired the garbage authority in August, 1990.
 The District was able to redirect the franchise fee from Washoe County's general fund to the District's garbage fund.
 These funds are now being used for community-based programs, senior discounts, beautification projects, and public education.

-The District acquired the recreation authority in September, 2009 and took over ownership of the Sun Valley Community Park, Sun Valley Norma G. Fink Pool Complex, Gepford Park, Highland Ranch Park, and Sun Mesa Park.
+The District acquired the recreation authority in September, 2009 and took over ownership of the Sun Valley Community Park, Sun Valley Robert and Norma G. Fink Pool Complex, Gepford Park, Highland Ranch Park, and Sun Mesa Park.
 The District is committed to providing its residents with a range of park and recreation opportunities to improve health and quality of life.

 For the past four decades, the SVGID has been delivering quality drinking water to the Sun Valley community.
 The District continually strives to ensure that all aspects of Sun Valley's water distribution, sewer, garbage, recreation, and community services are efficient while providing exceptional service to more than 20,000 residents.